Sara Shewell Hayden

 Sara Shewell Hayden (February 28, 1862 – January 3, 1939) was an American impressionist painter who created oil and watercolor paintings of figures, landscapes, and flowers.
-She studied at the Art Institute of Chicago as well as in Europe.
+She received her artistic training at the Art Institute of Chicago and continued her studies in Europe.
 She worked as a professor of art and showed her art internationally in many exhibitions during her career, including the 1893 World's Columbian Exposition and the 1898 Paris Salon.

 Life

 Hayden was born in Chicago, Illinois, on February 8, 1862, to parents Horatio H. Hayden and Anna S. Swift.
 She was the second of six surviving siblings.
 She never married, a decision that ultimately allowed her art career to thrive.
 Hayden enjoyed a successful career as a professional artist and arts educator before her death at age 77.
 She died in Park Ridge, Illinois, on March 1, 1939 after living as a self-described "shut-in" for ten years.

 Education

 Hayden went to the Art Institute of Chicago and graduated with honors in 1890.
 Shortly thereafter, she spent two years in Paris, France, studying art at the Vitte Academy and with William Merritt Chase.
 Later, in 1905, she returned to Europe to once again study with Chase in Paris.
 She also studied on her own in Spain and England at this time.